formidable-family/ffc-humans-in-the-loop/README.md

 ## Data processing

 An rmarkdown vignette, `variable_metadata.Rmd`, uses a series of helper functions to classify variables as categorical or continuous, makes some manual corrections, then writes those variables to separate text files (stored in `data/variables/`), one per line, for use later in the pipeline.
 The vignette discusses some of the complications of this process.

+Please note that haven 1.1.1 has a bug that renders it unusable for this data processing step; you must use haven 1.1.0.

 ## Imputation